 The party spotted Oliver.

-Behind them, a young woman wrapped her arms around the older woman she had been escorting and dropped to the ground, rolling to put her body between Oliver and the elderly woman.
+Behind them, a young woman wrapped her arms around the older woman she had been escorting and stepped between them, putting her body between Oliver and the elderly woman.

 Oliver dropped his gun and raised his hands.